Yale-BIM/f21-assignments/assignment-1/README.md

     in the gif below.
     <!-- todo: add gif -->

-    Once the "target" tf frame is published properly, please commit your code to your repository.
+    Once the "target" tf frame is published properly by your modified generate_target.py script, please commit your code to your repository.

 - **II-2.** Stop any ROS processes that you are running, including roscore.
 Then, bring up the robot, run your new generate_target.py script, and